karalowry/Lowry-Portfolio/README.md

 # Lowry-Portfolio
-This is my public portfolio for the Telling Stories with Data class at Carnegie Mellon University.
+This is my public portfolio for the Telling Stories with Data class and Advanced GIS class at Carnegie Mellon University.

 # About Me